 His Holiness 14th Dalai Lama

 The Wollongong Dharma Collective was formed at the beginning of 2005 to assist with the promotion of issues and cultural events pertaining to Tibet and the practice of Tibetan Buddhism in Australia.
-It engaged in a number of activities during 2005-7, whilst individual members continue to support His Holiness the Dalai Lama and the Free Tibet movement.
+It engaged in a number of activities during 2005-7, and individual members continue to support His Holiness the Dalai Lama and the Free Tibet movement.
 The driving force behind the formation of the Wollongong Dharma Collection was Ms. Ariane Lewis (1980-2007).
-The ongoing work of the Collective is dedicated to her memory.
+The ongoing work of the Collective and this archived collection is dedicated to her memory.
 Ariane was a deeply spiritual individual who devoted much of her life to promotion of the Dharma and social justice issues, especially in her home town of Wollongong.